mpierson/oi-doc-generators/README.md

 - IP addresses of assets, mail server, archive servers, etc. are included in export

-Once the SPP configs have been exported as XML, apply the _ASPSAsBuiltToMD.xsl_ transform to convert the export file to Markdown.
+Once the SPP configs have been exported as XML, apply the _SPPAsBuiltToMD.xsl_ transform to convert the export file to Markdown.
 The resulting Markdown document includes diagrams in the PlantUML language.

+Transform pre-requisites:

+- XSLT v2 processor (e.g. SaxonB)

+## Safeguard for Privileged Sessions

+Use /opt/scb/var/db/scb.xml, or extract _config.xml_ from an export or support bundle.

+Apply the _SPSAsBuiltToMD.xsl_ transform to convert the configuration file to Markdown.
+The resulting Markdown document includes diagrams in the PlantUML language.

+Transform pre-requisites:

+- XSLT v2 processor (e.g. SaxonB)
+- OIS-IPv4Lib.xsl transform library